taytech-dev/SchoolPro-TayTech/README.md

 ------

-# TayTech School Tech Core
+# TayTech School Tech Gibbon Clon Core

-The Core repository represents the heart of **TayTech School Tech**, including all primary functionality.
+The Core repository represents the heart of **Gibbon v29**, including all primary functionality.
 The platform can be extended with modules and themes, which are provided separately.

 TayTech School Tech is designed to empower schools with easy-to-use digital tools while remaining flexible and customizable.